What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Symptoms of the disease in childhood

-• bleeding from the umbilical wound;
+• bloody discharge from the umbilical wound;

 • bleeding that occurs after preventive vaccinations and other injections.